 Introduction to Civil 3D Practical Application

-This virtual training course, part of Minnesota LTAP's new Roadway Design Using AutoCAD and Civil 3D training series, teaches students how to use computer-aided design and drafting (CADD) software to design a simple county highway.
+This virtual training course teaches students how to use computer-aided design and drafting (CADD) software to design a simple county highway.

-During the course, each student will complete the layout of a two-lane roadway.
-Students will also learn how to plot to scale in layout space.
+During the course, students will complete the layout of a two-lane roadway and learn how to plot to scale in the layout space.
 Real survey data for a two-lane county road will be used, and students will design their road using current Minnesota Department of Transportation standards and guidelines.